About Chris Symeon

 Chris is a Consultant Neuropsychiatrist at St George’s Hospital University NHS Foundation Trust.
 He leads an inpatient neurorehabilitation service at Queen Mary’s Hospital providing multidisciplinary interventions to patients with functional neurological disorder.
 Chris completed his training at St Bartholomew’s Medical School, later gaining an MSc in Neuroscience from King’s College London whilst completing his psychiatry specialist training at South London and Maudsley NHS Foundation Trust.

 Problem: Patients diagnosed with functional neurological disorder (FND) often wait up to a year for treatment.
 During this time, there is usually no other intervention.

 Solution: The mainstay of treatment uses CBT (Cognitive behavioural therapy) techniques; however, these techniques could be incorporated and delivered using digital health technologies that patients could access remotely.

-Patients with FND have trouble with understanding and accepting their diagnosis and struggle to ‘buy-in’ to the treatment when they are on the ward, adversely affects outcomes.
+Patients with FND have trouble understanding and accepting their diagnosis and struggle to ‘buy-in’ to the treatment when they are on the ward, adversely affecting outcomes.

 Desired impact: The project aims to deliver:

 - Education: in order for users to improve their understanding of their illness.